misael-diaz/cli-chatbot-dynamate/README.md

 usage.

-My position is that if we already have high-performance computing clusters we can take avail ourselves of the computing resources that we have to power our own tools.
+My position is that if we already have high-performance computing clusters we can avail ourselves of the computing resources that we have to power our own tools.
 If OpenAI goes down, which is not uncommon, our stack for conducting research should not be affected, period.
 For personal use the original dynamate project might be sufficient but not for real computing in my opinion.